 What This Means

-Generally, a fuel pump, even an aging one, can maintain a steady stream of fuel and pressure when operating under normal conditions.
-However, once put under stress, the weakening elements of the pump will begin to take control and the fuel delivery will not be able to keep up with its demands, leading to power loss.
+Generally, even an aging pump can maintain a steady stream of fuel and pressure when operating under normal conditions.
+These devices create resistance or fail when under stress, leading to power loss.

 What This Means

-This is something that many people will mistakenly blame on the fuel filter since it is not "like" any of the other fuel pump malfunction signs.
-However, this surge is created because, as a result of age and normal wear and tear, the fuel pump now has irregular resistance within its motor.
+Some may mistakenly blame this on the fuel filter, reasoning that it is not properly trapping dirt and rust.
+More likely, this surge is created because, as a result of age and normal wear and tear, the fuel pump has irregular resistance within its motor.
 This creates a situation where the pump cannot draw enough electricity to maintain the pressure needed for steady speeds and may "surge" with a sudden ratcheting up in pressure.

 5. The Engine Will Not Start

-The final symptom of a malfunctioning fuel pump is also the most severe.
-Drivers who ignore the signs listed above will all eventually end up here.
-When a car or truck’s engine will not start as a result of a fuel pump malfunction.
-Basically, the engine will rev, but it will not catch.
+The final symptom of a malfunctioning pump is also the most severe.
+Drivers who ignore the signs eventually will end up here, with a car or truck that won't start.

 What This Means

-When a fuel pump has malfunctioned to the point that the car will no longer start, this means that there is no fuel reaching the engine upon ignition.
+When a pump has malfunctioned to the point that the car will no longer start, this means that there is no fuel reaching the engine upon ignition.
 For that reason, drivers will hear the sparks try to ignite, but there will be no fuel to burn.
-To diagnose a fuel pump malfunction, check for a blown fuse and pressure in the fuel line (it will be 0).
+To diagnose such a malfunction, check for a blown fuse and pressure in the fuel line, as the gauge should read 0.

-As an essential element of any internal combustion engine system, the fuel pump is one of those automotive issues all drivers need to keep in mind.
-Like any aspect of vehicle operation, understanding what a fuel pump does and the different ways that it can fail can help drivers avoid bad situations with a failing car or truck.
-With the important tasks of delivering fuel to the engine as well as maintaining a consistent stream of pressure while doing so, a malfunctioning fuel pump will present in several ways.
+An essential element of any internal combustion system, understanding what a fuel pump does and the different ways that it can fail can help drivers avoid bad situations with a car or truck.

-The 5 most common symptoms of a malfunctioning fuel pump include sputtering at high speeds, loss of power during acceleration, loss of power to the vehicle while under stress, surging, and, finally, an engine that will not start.
-Understanding these symptoms and correctly identifying them early is the only way that drivers can avoid getting to the point where their vehicle will not start, stranding them and costing a lot of money in repairs.
+The five most common symptoms of a malfunctioning fuel pump include sputtering at high speeds, loss of power during acceleration, loss of power to the vehicle while under stress, surging, and an engine that will not start.
+Understanding these symptoms and correctly identifying them early is the only way that drivers can avoid getting to the point where their vehicle will not start, stranding them and costing them a lot of money in repairs.
 Replacing a faulty fuel pump is not as simple as an oil change.
 People interested in changing a fuel pump without a mechanic should exercise caution, working in an environment where the temperature will not ignite gas fumes and using a premium pump assembly.
 They should work on an empty gas tank, and become familiar with a car's valves and electrical connectors.
 A car owner can gain detailed instructions on how to make a fix through online forums.